CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 #### OPS.1.2.3.A4 Malware Protection [User]

-Digital data MUST be checked by both the sender and the recipient for malware.
+Digital data MUST be checked for malware both by the sender before sending and by the receiver.
 The anti-virus programs used must comply with the current state of the art.

 #### OPS.1.2.3.A5 loss report [user]

-It MUST be reported immediately if a data carrier is lost, stolen, or suspected of being tampered with during media exchange.
+It MUST be reported immediately if a data carrier is lost, stolen or suspected of being tampered with during media exchange.
 For this there must be clear reporting channels and contact persons in each institution.

 ### 3.2 Standard requirements